 Cemetery Update-

-Robert Carter attended to go over various issues as well as what he discussed with Lyndsey regarding the current process for selling cemetery plots.
-Per Bobby’s recommendation Scott motioned to price the plots at Mountain View as follows:12x18 plots be reduced to 10x10 and sold for $600 and 5x5 plots be laid out for cremations and sold for $300 and at Seaside Cemetery: 10x10 sold for $1000 and 5x5 lots laid out for cremations and sold for $500.00.
+Robert Carter attended to review various issues as well as what he discussed with Lyndsey regarding the current process for selling cemetery plots.
+Per Bobby’s recommendation, Scott made a motion to price the unsold plots as follows:

-Sean Seconded.
+Mountain View: 10’x10’ plots to be sold for $600 and 5’x5’ plots be laid out for cremations and sold for $300

+Seaside Cemetery: 10’x10’ sold for $1,000 and 5’x5’ lots laid out for cremations and sold for $500.
+Sean Second.
 5-0 approved.

-Scott Motioned to extend the moratorium of plot sales until Tuesday 8/2 after review and revision of the current “deed” format and the Select Board’s tour of both cemeteries.
-Sean Seconded.
+Scott moved to extend the moratorium of plot sales until Tuesday 8/2 after review and revision of the current “deed” format and the Select Board’s tour of both cemeteries.
+Sean Second.
 5-0 approved.

 Board of Appeals meeting dates set- The Appeals Board is scheduled to meet August 1st and 5th at the Blue Hill Fire Station.
 Lyndsey will reach out to Matt and Randy.

-Transfer Station operating agreement – Scott distributed the agreement and received feedback from a couple other Select Board members.
+TS operating agreement – Scott distributed the TS agreement and received feedback from a couple other SB members.
 There has been no feedback from the prospective operator.

 FOAA request- As the FOAA officer; Sydney responded to the request last Thursday and will begin preparing to look for items pertaining to the request.

 Climate Resilience Committee- Jeff Milliken submitted a final draft of prospects for the Climate Resilience Committee.
-Scott submitted Charter information and the board will review and vote next week (8/1).
+Scott submitted a draft charter for the committee and the board will review and vote next week (8/1)

-Interim TA update- On Tuesday morning, July 19, Dow met with Joe Hayes, and they agreed that Hayes’ service would end on the 19th.
-Dow expressed the Board's gratitude for his help and sent a thank you letter as well.
+Interim TA update- On Tuesday morning, July 19, Dow met with Hayes, and they agreed that Hayes service would end on the 19th.
+Dow expressed the Board's gratitude to Hayes for his help and sent a thank you letter as well.

-Plowing Contract- Ellen and Lyndsey both talked with Mike Cook regarding his current plowing contact not due to expire until 12/2023.
-He expressed his grievances.
-Ellen offered to talk with Ben Adams about this.
-He also wanted to receive his check on the first of the month, which the Ellen didn’t see a problem with, and the board agreed.
+Plowing Contract- Ellen and Lyndsey both talked with Mike Cook regarding his current plowing contact not due to expire until May 2023.
+He expressed his grievances which included an issue with the new Road Commissioner.
+Ellen offered to talk with Ben about this.
+He also wanted to receive his check on the first of the month which the Ellen didn’t see a problem with and the board agreed.
 Ellen will follow up with Mike thereafter.

 New Business: